Skip to Content

 Constructed on elevated ground once occupied by an earlier Viking settlement, it was completed in 1230 and took on the look of a classic Norman courtyard design.

-The original castle had a central square without a keep and was bounded on all sides by high defensive walls and protected in each corner by a cylindrical tower.
 The castle would be the seat of power in Ireland throughout its time as The Lordship of Ireland and also when the country became The Kingdom of Ireland in 1542 under King Henry VIII of England.

-The Middle Ages and A Grand Fire
+The Middle Ages and a Grand Fire

-This period saw ever greater English control over Ireland, though the castle remained the seat of power.
 Things changed however in 1684 when a catastrophic fire ripped through the castle, destroying much of the original structure and causing the authorities to order a total rebuild.

 Though the political position didn’t alter, the painstaking rebuild of the late-seventeenth and eighteenth centuries saw Dublin Castle transform from a traditional medieval fortress into a stately Georgian palace.

 One of the most prominent parts of the castle today, the imposing Record Tower is the only surviving tower of the original Medieval fortifications.
-While its rectangular battlements on the roof are actually a 19th-century addition, they look pretty convincing!

 The Fight for Independence